Care & Services

 WASHING & STORAGE

 Gently wash with soap and thoroughly dry your knife after each use.
-DO NOT PUT YOUR KNIFE IN THE DISHWASHER, it will harm the blade and cause the handle to crack.
+DO NOT PUT YOUR KNIFE IN THE DISHWASHER, it will damage the blade and cause the handle to crack.
 After washing, keep your knife in a universal block, on a magnetic bar, or in a plastic edge guard.

 MAINTENANCE

-Routine maintenance is essential for a high efficiency knife.
+Routine maintenance is essential for a high-efficiency knife.
 Sharpening is simple, fun and the knowledge is free.
 Read our sharpening page for techniques and step-by-step videos.

 Our Services

-Over twenty years ago I opened a small business sharpening knives, which eventually led me into the fantastic world of Bladesmithing.
-Today, I’ve made the decision to stop sharpening knives— as much as I would like to offer this service, I no longer have enough time.
-I want to thank my supportive client base for participating in my pursuit to understand culinary knives.
+Over twenty years ago Bob opened a small business sharpening knives, which eventually led him into the fantastic world of Bladesmithing.
+Today, he’s decided to stop sharpening non-custom knives— as much as he would like to offer this service, he no longer has enough time.

 Owners of Kramer Custom Knives